 While living at home, patients will receive treatment at least three times a week for a minimum of three hours per visit depending on the specific program.

 Our intensive outpatient therapy programs in Florida offer many of the same services as residential programs but may emphasize some forms of treatment over others.

 Usually, these programs serve as a step down from residential programs in the process of recovery, but many who do not need monitoring around the clock will also participate.
 Because there is no 24-hour supervision in IOPs, there is less focus on medical rehabilitation and more focus on behavioral therapy.

-Group therapy is extremely common in IOPs — in fact, it is often at the center of most outpatient programs.
-From family counseling to relapse prevention groups to emotional support groups, group therapy is beneficial in helping the patient reclaim the skills used in socialization with those who do not trigger or encourage addiction.
+Group therapy is extremely common in IOPs and is often at the center of most intensive outpatient programs.
+From family counseling to relapse prevention groups and emotional support groups, group therapy helps patients reclaim the skills used in socialization with those who do not trigger or encourage addiction.

 Additionally, therapists and those leading recovery sessions are able to teach new skills to a larger group of people who can then help each other along the way.
 The sense of community that is built with group therapy is essential to productive recovery and a return to civil society.

 While there are different types of group therapies (skills-development, psychoeducation, refusal training, relapse prevention, family, etc.), groups can also be specialized to any affinity group the patient may identify with.
 There are LGBTQ+ groups, gender specific groups, addiction specific groups and more.